MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-layout-sharepoint.md

 ---
 # Tutorial: Customize a gallery in PowerApps
-In this tutorial, you'll customize the default browse screen, including the gallery, of an app generated in PowerApps.
-You can manage data by using the default app without customizing it, but it will be much more powerful and easier to use if you make these changes:
+In this tutorial, you'll customize the gallery in the default screen of an app that was generated automatically in PowerApps.
+You can manage data without customizing the app, but it will be more powerful and easier to use if you make these kinds of changes:

 > [!div class="checklist"]
 > * Change the layout
-> * Change the data that appears
+> * Change the sort column
-> * Set the columns for filtering and sorting
+> * Change the search column
-> * Test filtering and sorting
-> * Change the title
+> * Change the screen title
-> * Show a scrollbar
+> * Show a scroll bar

-This tutorial starts with an app generated from the [Common Data Service for Apps](../common-data-service/data-platform-intro.md), but the same concepts apply to apps generated from SharePoint, Excel, and other data sources.
+This tutorial starts with an app generated from a specific data source, but the same concepts apply to any app generated from SharePoint, Excel, or other data sources.

 If you don't have a license for PowerApps, you can [sign up for free](../signup-for-powerapps.md).

 ## Prerequisites
-Before you start this tutorial, [generate an app](data-platform-create-app.md) from the Common Data Service for Apps.
+You can review this topic for general concepts, or you can follow each step if you first [generate this app](data-platform-create-app.md).

 ## Open the generated app
 1. Sign in to [PowerApps](https://web.powerapps.com), and then click or tap **Apps** near the left edge.